jpizagno/minikube-dask-jupyter-ec2/README.md

 # Minikube running DASK on EC2

-This will run DESK in minikube on a AWS-EC2 instance (ubuntu20, t3a.xlarge).
+This will run DASK in minikube on a AWS-EC2 instance (ubuntu20, t3a.xlarge).
 The terraform script (main.tf) will install docker, minkube, helm, DASK, and then start DASK (web UI and Jupyter).
 It creates a user called "yelper" that runs minkube, because one does not want to run dockerized apps as root.

+Here is a [link](https://www.dabbleofdevops.com/blog/deploy-and-scale-your-dask-cluster-with-kubernetes) for running DASK via Helm.

 ## Build/Run